LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 Adjacency Sets are used to outline the shared geometry between subsets of domains in multi-domain meshes.

-Each entry in the Adjacency Sets section represents an adjacency group, which is meant to encapsulate a set of adjacency information shared between domains.
+Each entry in the Adjacency Sets section is meant to encapsulate a set of adjacency information shared between domains.
-Each individual adjacency group contains a source topology, an element association, and list of shared element groups (which themselves contain a subset of adjacent neighbor domains IDs and a list of shared element IDs).
+Each individual adjacency set contains a source topology, an element association, and a list of adjacency groups.
+An adjacency set's contained groups describe adjacency information shared between subsets of domains, which is represented by a subset of adjacent neighbor domains IDs and a list of shared element IDs.
 The fully-defined Blueprint schema for the ``adjsets`` entries looks like the following:

    * adjsets/adjset/association: "vertex" | "element"